-The Company incurred \$50,000 in fees paid to 3i in connection with the issuance of the Debenture.
+The Company incurred \$50,000 in fees paid to 3i, LP ("3i") in connection with the issuance of the Debenture.
 These costs were primarily allocated to the debt component and recognized as additional debt discount.
-The Company amortizes the debt discount, including the initial value of the derivative liability of \$65,000, allocated fees of \$50,000 and the original issuance discount of \$640,000, over the term of the Debenture using the effective interest method.
-The annual effective interest rate is 16.54%.
-Total interest expense under the Senior Secured Convertible Debenture for the three and six months ended June 30, 2021 was \$155,000 and \$306,000.
-As described in Note 16, the Debenture was repaid in full in August 2021.
+The Company amortized the debt discount, including the initial value of the derivative liability of \$65,000, allocated fees of \$50,000 and the original issuance discount of \$640,000, over the term of the Debenture using the effective interest method.
+The annual effective interest rate was 16.54%.
+Total interest expense under the Senior Secured

+Convertible Debenture for the three and nine months ended September 30, 2021 was \$52,000 and \$358,000.
+As of August 3, 2021, the Company, repaid in full the Debenture by making a payment of \$2,575,600 in principal and \$180,292 in interest, representing all principal and interest due at maturity.
 The Company has no further obligation under the Debenture and incurred no early termination or prepayment penalties in connection with the repayment.